Panoramic outdoor view of the historic Shore Temple surrounded by stone structures and open landscape - Grande Bay Resort & Spa, Mamallapuram

 A dark, ancient cave temple entrance with carved windows and worn stone steps leading up.

-A rock-cut temple facade with sculpted pillars and a detailed entrance, bathed in natural light.
+The rock-cut Mahabalipuram Cave Temple facade with sculpted pillars and a detailed entrance, bathed in natural light.

 Cave Temples